Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 - Installation: more difficult to install.

-- Room: depending on the room size and shape, it may be harder to get them into the correct locations.
+- Room: depending on the size and shape, getting them into the correct locations may be harder.

 - Directional: unless placed correctly, they may create a sound that is too directional.